-The Bank projects balance sheet growth on a monthly basis in order to assess liquidity and capital adequacy.
+The Bank projects balance sheet growth on a monthly basis in order to assess liquidity and capital adequacy for the ensuing 12 month period.
+3 year business plans are prepared annually and future capital capital requirements are assessed and planned for.
 The shareholders of the Bank have undertaken to inject capital as required in order to grow the banking business and to ensure that a prudent risk asset ratio is maintained.